AtticusYong/ankyanky/frontend/NOTES.md

 Lecture 57. at ts=10:58/15:25 --------I don't have that error that complains about order._id i.e. React Hook useEffect has a missing dependency: 'order._id'.
 Either include it or removethe dependency array react-hooks/exhaustive-deps.
 Search for the keywords to learn more about each warning.
 To ignore, add //eslint-disable-next-line to the line before.

 Lect.58 at 2:27/5:24 in orderController.js, populate('user', 'name email') and not populate('user', 'name', 'email')

+Lect.
+60 whast did he mean set loading: true at start of lecture video?
+Also, updating qty in the cart doesn't recalculate the prices in the order screen.
+Reload order screen causes problem. and Name and email doesn't appear along with shipping address.